Dicarbon monoxide: Occurrence

-It is stable enough to observe reactions with NO and NO_{2}.
+It is stable enough to observe reactions with NO and NO2|link=nitrogen dioxide.

-Called ketenylidene in organometallic chemistry, it is a ligand observed in metal carbonyl clusters, e.g. [OC_{2}Co_{3}(CO)_{9}]^{+}.
-Ketenylidenes are proposed as intermediates in the chain growth mechanism of the Fischer-Tropsch Process, which converts carbon monoxide and hydrogen to hydrocarbon fuels.
+Called ketenylidene in organometallic chemistry, it is a ligand observed in metal carbonyl clusters, e.g. [Co3(CO)9CCO]+ (a modified methylidynetricobaltnonacarbonyl).
+Ketenylidenes are proposed as intermediates in the chain growth mechanism of the Fischer–Tropsch process, which converts carbon monoxide and hydrogen into hydrocarbon fuels.

-The organophosphorus compound (C_{6}H_{5})_{3}PCCO (CAS# 15596-07-3) contains the C_{2}O functionality.
-Sometimes called Bestmann's Ylide, it is a yellow solid.
+The organophosphorus compound (triphenylphosphoranylidene)ketene (C6H5)3PCCO (CAS# 15596-07-3) contains one CCO functional group.
+Sometimes called Bestmann ylide, it is a yellow solid.